itsrmizanur/itsrmizanur/README.md

 ## Leadership Skills
 * Asst.
-Technical Co-Ordinator at <a href="https://www.facebook.com/tpc.tcd">Programming Club, Tejgaon College</a>
+Technical Co-Ordinator at <a href="https://www.facebook.com/tpc.tcd">Programming Club, Tejgaon College</a> (20 Nov, 2021 to Present)
 * Founding Member of <a href="https://www.facebook.com/bondhuporibar.org">বন্ধু পরিবার</a>